aahmad4/Dermatol/README.md

 The third component of the repository is the machine learning components.
 These files are cancer_tech.ipynb and cancertech.h5.
 The jupyter notebook file (cancer_tech.ipynb) details the process that was taken in order to create a neural network and ultimately store the neural network in the keras h5 file.

 ## Neural Network Details
  Our app uses machine learning for creating CNN models.
 These models are able to classify images.
-Following are some details about the deep learning model.
+The following are some details about the deep learning model.

  The Neural Network:
  * is trained with 3 hidden layers each with 32, 64, and 32 layers respectively.